devcem/NMT-on-PHP/README.md

 Also you could download more dataset from this address : http://www.manythings.org/anki/

+## Update (v1.1)

+I've changed some calculations to get better results.
+For example i added another score function to determine word repeat counts.
+It helps to understand if word is rare or not.

 With some improvements, it gets better results and i will continue to work on it.
 Here is the new results :

 English input :